 Placement is made on-campus at either an academic department or administrative office.
 Students who accept their FWS grant will be emailed instructions to the job search database where they are able to apply for positions.

 Organizations off campus have a contract with CUNY to hire FWS students.
 The organizations are within the five boroughs, and starting salary varies depending on the position.
+Baruch College does not participate in FWS X-Site.

 Public Service Corps